Updated: 14/08/2017

 Step 4: Swab Surfaces with Isopropyl Alcohol

 For intricate components such as cables and wires, moisten a cotton swab with isopropyl alcohol and gently wipe with isopropyl alcohol to ensure a safe, sterile clean.
 This 99% pure chemical will remove debris from internal parts whilst leaving no trace of residue.
-Be careful to only rub components as gently as possible to be sure not to cause any long term damage through scratches.
+Be careful to only rub components as gently as possible to be sure not to cause any long-term damage through scratches.

 Step 5: Reassemble

 Once you’re happy you’ve carefully removed any and all toner from within the machine, it’s time to reinsert the toner cartridge and its accompanying bottle.
-Making reference the user manual where necessary, insert the cartridge and close the machine before performing any cartridge realignment checks as recommended by the manufacturer.
+Making reference to the user manual where necessary, insert the cartridge and close the machine before performing any cartridge realignment checks as recommended by the manufacturer.
 It’s also a good idea to produce a couple of trial prints to ensure everything is working as it should.
 And you’re done.

 If you enjoyed this article and would like to find out more about printer maintenance, be sure to check out the rest of the Toner Giant blog.
 Alternatively, if you’re interested in purchasing replacement toner cartridges for your laser printer, visit our homepage.